-Click to filter the recordings.From: Show recordings done after a certain point in time.To: Show recordings up until a certain point in time.Source is the sensor.Event: Show recordings based on source.
+Click to filter the recordings.From: Show recordings done after a certain point in time.To: Show recordings up until a certain point in time.Source : Show recordings based on source.
 The source refers to the sensor.Event: Show recordings based on events.Storage: Show recordings based on storage type.

-Ongoing recordings: Show all ongoing recordings on the device.
-Start a recording on the device.
-Choose which storage device to save to.
-Stop a recording on the device.
-Triggered recordings will end when manually stopped or when the device is shut down.
-Continuous recordings will continue until manually stopped.
-Even if the device is shut down, the recording will continue when the device starts up again.
+Ongoing recordings: Show a all ongoing recordings on the device. • Start a recording on the device.
+Choose which storage device to save to. device is shut down.Continue will continue when the device ous recordings will continue until manu gered recordings will end when manua ally stopped.
+Even if the device is shu

 Play the recording.
 Stop playing the recording.
-Show or hide information and options about the recording.
-Set export range: If you only want to export part of the recording, enter a time span.
-Note that if you work in a different time zone than the location of the device, the time span is based on the device's time zone.
-Encrypt: Select to set a password for exported recordings.
+Show or hide information and o ptions about the recording.Set export range: If you only want to export part of t he recording, enter a time span.
+Note tha t if you work in a different time zone than the location of the device, the time spa in is based on the device's time zone.Encr ypt: Select to set a Ê password for exported record dings.
 It will not be possible to open the exported file without the password.
-Use the value of the recording.
+Click to delete a recording.Export: Export the e whole or a part of the recording.